njaupan/ecc_finder/README.md

 You can watch this video about the installation and usuage of ecc_finder, see the [ecc_finder_install_Video](https://www.youtube.com/watch?v=nOmYEpaas0w) for detailed documentation, which takes 2 minutes to install on a Mac.

-Run Example1: Use subsample of eccDNA sequencing in Arabidopsi in the folder test_samples, see the [Long-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).
+Run Example1: Use subsample of Arabidopsis eccDNA sequencing in the folder test_samples, see the [Long-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).

-Run Example2: Use subsample of eccDNA sequencing in Arabidopsi in the folder test_samples, see the [Short-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).
+Run Example2: Use subsample of Arabidopsis eccDNA sequencing in the folder test_samples, see the [Short-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).

-Run Example3: Use subsample of eccDNA sequencing in Arabidopsi in the folder test_samples, see the [Long-read-assembly_Video_example](https://www.youtube.com/watch?v=11O_lkUgOwY).
+Run Example3: Use subsample of Arabidopsis eccDNA sequencing in the folder test_samples, see the [Long-read-assembly_Video_example](https://www.youtube.com/watch?v=11O_lkUgOwY).

-Run Example4: Use subsample of eccDNA sequencing in Arabidopsi in the folder test_samples, see the [Short-read-assembly_Video_example](https://www.youtube.com/watch?v=4fiYcFxxqDQ).
+Run Example4: Use subsample of Arabidopsis eccDNA sequencing in the folder test_samples, see the [Short-read-assembly_Video_example](https://www.youtube.com/watch?v=4fiYcFxxqDQ).

 ## Index